SindhujaDeekonda/CineHub/README.md

 # Cine Hub

-A Netflix like platform where users can buy/rent movies and TV shows by paying with ethers.
+A Netflix like platform where users can buy movies and TV shows by paying with ethers.
 ## Tech Stack

 **Client:**